SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

-Sori: The dots on the back of fertile Fern fronds.
-These sori are actually groupings of many individual sporangia, each of which encloses numerous spores (the reproductive bodies of Ferns).
+Sori: The dots on the back of fertile fern fronds.
+These sori are actually groupings of many individual sporangia, each of which encloses numerous spores (the reproductive bodies of ferns).
+Polystichum lonchitis.

-Sp: Abbreviation for "species".
-(Plural is "spp".)
-These abbreviations are most often used to indicate that the exact species is unknown, e.g., "Aster sp" would mean that the writer is confident the plant is in the Aster genus, but they do not know exactly which species it is.
-Spp might be used to label the plants in a photograph when there are a number of different species of the same genus but they have not been individually identified.
+sp.: Abbreviation for "species".
+(Plural is "spp.".)
+These abbreviations are most often used to indicate that the exact species is unknown, e.g., "Aster sp." would mean that the author is confident the plant is in the Aster genus, but the author does not know exactly which species it is.
+You might use "spp." to label the plants in a photograph when there are a number of different species of the same genus but they have not been individually identified.

+The convention which we use for naming plants was developed by Linnaeus in the 1700s.
 The scientific name for a plant, i.e., the name of the species, is two-part, two words.
-The first word designates the genus to which the plant belongs and the second word, called the "specific epithet" (or "species epithet"), gives a name to distinguish this plant from all others in the same genus.
+The first word designates the genus to which the species belongs and the second word, called the "specific epithet" (or "species epithet"), gives a name to distinguish this plant from all others in the same genus.
 For example, in the name Senecio serra, "Senecio" is the genus and "serra" is the specific epithet.
-There are many other Senecios but only one Senecio serra.
+There are many other Senecios but only one Senecio serra -- in the entire world.

-Both the genus and the specific epithet are italicized; the genus is capitalized and the specific epithet is lower case.
+Both the genus and the specific epithet are italicized; the genus is capitalized and the specific epithet is lower case Senecio serra.

-Identifying the species is more complicated than identifying the family or genus and often cannot be done without examining the entire plant, sometimes throughout the growing, flowering, and seeding seasons and utilizing a magnifying glass and detailed botanical texts.
+Identifying the species is more complicated than identifying the family or genus and requires carefully examining the entire plant utilizing a magnifying glass and detailed botanical texts.

-Scientific names shown in bold on the enlarged photo pages are the names accepted by John Kartesz in his labor of 40 years, The Synthesis of the North American Flora.
+Scientific names shown in bold on the enlarged photo pages of this website are the names accepted by John Kartesz in his labor of 45 years, the Biota of North America Program.
 Scientific names shown in normal font are synonyms.
-See Family, Genus, Scientific Name, and Plant Names.
+See Family, Genus, Scientific Name, and Plant Names and synonyms.

-Spike: An elongated type of inflorescence in which each flower is sessile, i.e., attached to the stem directly without a stem (a "pedicel").
+Spike: An elongated type of inflorescence in which each flower is sessile, i.e., attached to the stem directly without itself having a stem (a "pedicel").
 See Elephant Heads for an example of a spike.